-1 Fascia boards with a thickness of less than or equal to 10 mm need to be installed on 300 mm on centers to prevent warping or buckling.
+Fascia boards with a thickness of less than or equal to 10 mm need to be installed on 300 mm on centers to prevent warping or buckling.
 Fascia boards with a thickness greater than 10 mm can be installed on 400 mm on centers.
-All fascias need to use two screws 1" 1/2 (38.1 mm) away from the ends as shown in Diagram 39 regardless of the thickness.
+All fascias need to use two screws 38.1 mm (1.5 inches) away from the ends as shown in Diagram 34 regardless of the thickness.

 - First, pre-drill the holes for the fascia board.
-The fascia board should be drilled with bigger holes or routed to allow for expansion and contraction and fixed either at either end or in the middle as shown in Diagram 41.
-When fixing the bigger holes, it is recommended to use washers. - 3 The fascia board will be installed into the the block wood and through the joist.
+The fascia board should be drilled with bigger holes or routed to allow for expansion and contraction and fixed either at either end or in the middle as shown in Diagram 36.
+When fixing the bigger holes, it is recommended to use washers. - The fascia board will be installed into the block wood and through the joist.